wp-plugins/star-review-manager/readme.txt

 == Changelog ==

-== v1.1 ==
+= 1.1 =
-Added email feedback upon review submit.
+* Added email feedback upon review submit.
-Added option to enter receiver email when creating a review instance Fixed some minor translation errors.
+* Added option to enter receiver email when creating a review instance
+* Fixed some minor translation errors.
-Add notification when there are pending reviews.
+* Add notification when there are pending reviews.
-Added option to add multiple rating categories (e.g. service, maintenance)
+* Added option to add multiple rating categories (e.g. service, maintenance)

 NOTE: this version included a database change.
 Because of this you, reviews created using v1.0 will not have any categorized ratings (that did not exist in 1.0).
 If you really need to convert the data, please send me an e-mail and I will help you out.

-== v1.0 ==
+= 1.0 =
-Release Date: 20 Feb 2015
+* Release Date: 20 Feb 2015

+== Upgrade Notice ==

+= 1.1 =
+You are able to add a dynamic amount of rating categories now, e.g., service, drinks,food.